 With a nickname like “the master antioxidant,” glutathione may soon give OG antioxidants like vitamins C and E a run for their money.
 Glutathione—also called GSH—is hard at work in every cell of your body.
-Your body needs increasing levels of glutathione as you age, but your ability to produce the antioxidant diminishes over time.
-Supplements and injections can help you keep your levels high enough to reap all the glutathione benefits the powerhouse compound has to offer.
+Your body needs increasing levels of glutathione as you age, but your ability to produce the powerful antioxidant diminishes over time.
+Dietary supplements and injections can help you keep your levels high enough to reap all the glutathione benefits the powerhouse compound has to offer.

 Research on glutathione is still in its infancy.
 Most of what we know about the compound comes from animal studies.